barakeel/ramsey/README.md

 ```

 The files in the directory ``glue`` are the generated proof scripts.
-The glueing calls an external minisat on many problems and might take a very long time:
+The glueing calls an external minisat on many problems and might take a very long time.

+Warning:
+The memory per core from the config file does not affect Holmake.
+The command requires total maximum of 150GB when run on 20 cores.
+And a single core may sometimes use up to 40GB.

+From the `src` directory:
 ```
 cd glue
 cp ../def/Holmakefile Holmakefile
-../../HOL/bin/Holmake -j 40 --maxheap=8000 | tee aaa_log_glue
+../../HOL/bin/Holmake -j 40 | tee ../aaa_log_glue
 ```

 ### Definition (10 min)
-One can create definitions for the generalizations and their relation with
+For each R(a,b,k), one can create predicate G\_abk,Cb\_abk and Cr\_abk.
-the set of clauses C(a,b,k) defining R(a,b,k)
+the set of clauses Cb\_abk(E) defining the property
+of being a graph of size k having no blue a-cliques (also called a-cliques)
+and Cr\_abk(E) defining the property of being a graph of size k
+having no red b-cliques (also called b-independent sets)

+And G\_abk(E) says that E is not a graph (or a generalization) in R(a,b,k)

 ```
 cd def